Current Job Vacancies

 You will be passionate about the transformative power of adult learning, be confident in communicating one to one and with groups and have a flexible and creative approach to problem-solving.

 You will have great organisational skills and previous experience of supporting disabled people experiencing a range of barriers, of working one-to-one with learners, and of designing and delivering learning programmes.
-Access to a car is essential due to the nature of the work in homes and communities across the region.
+Access to transport is essential due to the nature of the work in homes and communities across the region.
 You will hold an Assessors Award or be willing to work towards this.

 Applications from disabled people: